FredHutch/Oncoscape/README.md

 --**_Intro and Demo and videos coming soon_**

 See [Oncoscape website](http://oncoscape.sttrcancer.org) to start analyzing [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/abouttcga) data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org).
-If you would like to contribute to build a richer and better instance, please refer to [wiki](https://github.com/FredHutch/Oncoscape/wiki).
+If you would like to update the code or contribute with new features, please read [wiki](https://github.com/FredHutch/Oncoscape/wiki).

 ## Version: oncoDev14 (Release)
 Last Modified 8/20/15